gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 The particles and the detectors share a common past cause that correlates the hidden variable with the measurement settings.
-No experiment can ever test LHV theories — because the settings are always correlated with what is being measured.
+No experiment can ever test LHV theories, because the settings are always correlated with what is being measured.

-Most physicists find superdeterminism repugnant — it implies that the universe conspires to prevent us from testing it, and it undermines the entire notion of scientific experiment.
+Most physicists find superdeterminism repugnant.
+It implies that the universe conspires to prevent us from testing it, and it undermines the entire notion of scientific experiment.

 But it cannot be experimentally ruled out.